timruiterkamp/frontend-applications/README.md

 ## The main purpose

 the main purpose of this app is helping the social worker with better risk calculations, case overview and getting reliable answers from their client to provide them with good support.
+During the talks that we've got in the past two weeks it became clear that there are a lot of places and working methods for case handling like paper work.
+In my opinion this should be all in one place and easy to edit and create.

 The things I'm aiming for with this app are: